rajgupta2399/Namaste-Node/Namaste Node/SEASON-01/E02/README.md

 ### 💡 Why use Node Js on servers ?

-I think you have now a idea why use node js on servers instead of directly using Js Node js have the V8 engine + Node Api and Modules (superPower), it gives superpowers to the Node js
+I think you have now a idea why use node js on servers instead of directly using Js.
+Node js have the V8 engine + Node Api and Modules (superPower), it gives superpowers to the Node js